AllonKleinLab/SPRING_dev/README.md

 dat <- CID.writeJSON(celltypes, data.dir = dir)
 ```

-Subsequently, the single cell data together with the cellular phenotypes (and Louvain clusters) can be visualized in SPRING Viewer (Signac writes them to the categorical_coloring_data.json file).
+Subsequently, the single cell data together with the cellular phenotypes (and Louvain clusters) can be visualized in SPRING Viewer (Signac writes the cell type and clustering information to the categorical_coloring_data.json file).

 ### Running SPRING Viewer